Shannon Bream: Early life and education

-Bream was born and raised in Tallahassee, Florida to Linda (née Evans; 1949–2006), a county clerk and law office manager, and police officer and former Leon County Commissioner Clarence Edward DePuy Jr. (1946–2013).
-She attended Liberty University in Lynchburg, Virginia and, while there, won the pageant title Miss Virginia in 1990.
+Bream was born and raised in Tallahassee, Florida, to Linda (née Evans; 1949–2006), a county clerk and law office manager, and police officer and former Leon County Commissioner Clarence Edward DePuy Jr. (1946–2013).
+She attended Liberty University in Lynchburg, Virginia, and, while there, won the pageant title Miss Virginia in 1990.
 She then participated and finished in the top 10 in the Miss America 1991 pageant, where she was awarded a scholarship award that covered much of her undergraduate education.

-After graduating from Liberty University in 1993 with a business management degree magna cum laude, Bream attended Florida State University College of Law, where she interned with U.S. Congressman Bill McCollum, who was later appointed Florida Attorney General.
+After graduating from Liberty University in 1993 with a business management degree magna cum laude, Bream attended Florida State University College of Law, where she interned with U.S. Congressman Bill McCollum, who was later elected Florida Attorney General.
 While at law school at Florida State, she won the Miss Florida USA pageant in 1995 and placed fourth in the Miss USA 1995 pageant, which paid for her law school education.